-Sensitive unstructured data doesn’t care where they lives.
+Sensitive unstructured data doesn’t care where it lives.
 And neither do the hackers or insider threats that are trying to find and use them.
 When it comes to securing data, organizations tend to focus on the big network-attached devices, file servers or document management systems such as SharePoint.
 Yet they tend to ignore desktops, laptops, print servers, or even critical Windows application servers.
 Your most sensitive, critical data can live in all those devices.
 You can be assured that the folks attempting to steal PII and other sensitive data are not ignoring these devices and neither should you.

 Scan every hard drive.
 Regardless of location, device type or size.
 Every hard drive should be scanned, analyzed and if required, remediated.
-You simply don’t have the luxury of assuming a specific device will not have data that could pose a threat if it were stolen or exposed.
-Case in point: the fact that application servers may have little storage is not security.
+You simply don’t have the luxury of assuming a specific device will not have data that could pose a threat if it was stolen or exposed.
+Case in point: the fact that application servers may have little storage doesn’t count as security.
 A single Excel file or PDF with thousands of your customer’s social security numbers can sit in a file that’s only a few kilobytes.
 The same goes for the C-drive.
 If you take the total disk space of all your desktops combined, it could account for 10 times the amount of total storage you have in your data centers.
 You must collect data from all your unstructured data platforms.